xl-w/TermRead/README.md

 python3 termread.py <path-to-epub>
 ```

-Put that alias `td=python3 termread.py` in your startup file is highly recommended.
+Putting that alias `td=python3 termread.py` in your startup file is highly recommended.

 ## Shortcuts